Queen snakes have armor-like scales on the top of their head

 Queen snakes look and behave much like garter snakes, another North American nonvenomous species from the genus Thamnophis in the family Colubridae.
 Most queen snakes are olive green, gray, or dark brown overall.
 They typically have yellow or peach stripes from their first row of scales to the tip of the tail.
 With these lighter stripes are four darker ones.
 In fact, the queen snake is the only one of its type and region that has stripes running lengthwise on its belly, making it easy to identify.

 Young queen snakes have three more stripes than adults, giving them a total of seven.
-Three of these are on their backs and four on their bellies.
+Three of these are on their backs and four are on their bellies.
 These fade away as they mature.
 The seven stripes of the young are those from which it gets its “septemvittata” taxonomy name which means “seven stripes.”
 With its striping on the belly, the snake’s underside is typically cream or yellow in color.

 The queen snake’s head is narrow with nine primary scales on its top.
 Thicker scales in multiple rows beneath the chin are adaptations that protect them from abrasion when they chase prey beneath rocks.
 Together, the head’s top and chin scales help prevent crushing when slithering beneath heavy rocks.
 Their pupils are rounded.
 Females are usually a bit bigger than males.
 The longest of the species typically measures no more than 24 inches from nose to tail tip.

 How to identify queen snakes: